poproar/Barnabas-Instructors-Guide/ngss/index.md

 - Brain/Circuit board - Hardware Engineering
 Allow students to respond to the debriefing questions
 Closing circle/debrief - Discuss the EQ of the day.

+### Schoology
+#### Explain the Goal
+Share about the goals of the course through our 4 words: BUILD, LEARN, TEACH and INSPIRE.

+BUILD: We will each be building robots, character, and relationships.
+We stress that this class is not just about building something fun and educational, but about growing as individuals.
+We incorporate things like perseverance.
+This is a great place to introduce concepts like grit and growth mindset.
+We also share that it is our goal as instructors to get to know them through the class.
+LEARN: We will be learning engineering as well as learning about ourselves.
+TEACH: We must share with others what we have learned and built.
+We all teach - including the students.
+INSPIRE: We should work to motivate others through what we teach to create positive change.
+You may want to share an inspiring story at this point.

+#### The meaning behind Barnabas
+Encouragement: In Biblical Text, Barnabas is the son of encouragement.
+Encouragement is important because it nurtures potential, especially when students are trying new challenges.
+Community: Barnabas was a leader who brought people together to accomplish a greater goal (Paul and Peter).
+We are more powerful when we work and communicate as communities or teams.
+Individually, we all have our strengths and weaknesses.
+Explain that the students are now part of a community (or team), and you are the coach.
+Let them know that you are there for them and that it is your job to create a safe environment for intellectual and emotional growth.

+#### Why we document
+Explain that documenting their work in their notebooks is important because 1. we can then remember what we built and learned and 2. others can learn from our work.
+This helps prepare students to use lab books in high school.
+If you have journals, pass them out at this point
+If you are using our online schoology system for journaling, have your students create a schoology student account.

+Have kids break up into groups of two to four.
+Pass out the engineering notebooks and have the students write their names on their copies.
+Have them answer:
+What do robots help us do?
+Then have then draw their favorite robot.

+Have the students share their answers within the groups, and then expand it to a class discussion.
+Here are several positive examples of what robots do:
+Personal Robotics: Roomba, Jibo
+Farming: Robots can water crops
+Photography: Drones for photography and video
+Humanity: prosthetic arms, mine removers, military rescue bots
+Healthcare: robotic surgery, small robots for diagnosis
+Science: Moon rovers, space exploration, ocean exploration
+Manufacturing: car manufacturing, painting
+Delivery: drones
+Security: cameras that follow you
+This is also a good time to show that robots are a tool that can have positive and negative uses.
+For example, the same drones as above can be used in military campaigns with significant civilian casualty, and autonomous cameras hold significant risks to personal privacy.
+We think it is important to come to robotics engineering with a sense of social responsibility.

+What Makes Up A Robot?
+Have a volunteer come up to the front of the class and draw their robot.
+Building upon their drawing, explain the three parts of building a robot.
+The body of the robot is a good analogy for mechanical engineering.
+The arms, legs, and head (and possibly other additions) make up the body.
+The body creates a physical framework so that the robot can accomplish its tasks.
+This is mechanical engineering.
+The nervous and cardiac systems are a good analogy for the electrical engineering component of the robot.
+The heart is the battery, which is uses wires to transport power to the rest of the body (arteries, veins capillaries).
+There is usually a central electronic device, which is analogous to the brain, which is directly powered by the battery (using veins) and sends information to the rest of the body (using nerves).
+In our kit, this device is the Arduino.
+Our physical brain by itself cannot tell us to write sentences or shoot a basketball.
+As we learn things, we store memories and instructions in a part of our brain that we cannot see or sometimes understand.
+We are learning more about this consciousness in science.
+This consciousness is analogous to software engineering.
+We have to write instructions so that our robots can perform their commands.
+Explain that we will learn about each part and put it all together at the end to make our very own robot.

 ## Worksheet 1 - Introduction to Robotics
 > LEARNING TARGET:  We will identify the basic parts of a robot ,and we will work together to build, learn, teach, and inspire!